Immune system disorders

-Some men develop antibodies to their own sperm, which may attack and weaken the sperm.
-Also, the antibodies may attach to the sperm and interfere with their movement or their ability to fertilize the egg, causing male factor infertility.
+People with male reproductive organs may develop antibodies to their own sperm, which may attack and weaken the sperm.
+Additionally, the antibodies may attach to the sperm and interfere with their movement or their ability to fertilize the egg, causing male factor infertility.

 If your semen analysis shows sperm clumping or signs of infection, your doctor may order a semen culture, prostate fluid culture, and urinalysis.
 To evaluate immune system disorders, your doctor may order an anti-sperm antibody test, which uses either a semen sample, a blood sample, or both.
 It’s important to note that at Shady Grove Fertility, anti-sperm testing is done infrequently as your physician can perform better diagnostic testing during treatment.